Matrix86/driplane/src_docs/content/doc/rules/definition.md

 ## First look

-`Driplane` include a simple language to define where get the stream and what operation exec, or how to filter the data.
+`Driplane` include a simple language to define where to get the stream and what operation to exec, or how to filter the data.

 In the rule could be defined 3 type of nodes:

-* `FEEDER` : it is the node responsible for creating of a stream of data (read every changes on a file, get tweets from Twitter, etc..)
+* `FEEDER` : it is the node responsible for creating of a stream of data (it reads every changes on a file, gets tweets from Twitter, etc..)

 * `FILTER` : it receives data from a feeder or another filter and checks some conditions on them or makes some changes on them.
-It send the data to the next filter **ONLY** if the condition is verified.
+It sends the data to the next filter **ONLY** if the condition is verified.

-* `RULE CALL` : every rule has a name, so you can define a rule with a preset feeder or a pipe of filters and connect to another filter/feeder.
+* `RULE CALL` : every rule has a name, so you can define a rule with a preset feeder or a pipe of filters and connect them to another filter/feeder.

 It is possible to define custom parameters for feeders or filters.
 Each one of them has a different type of parameters that can change their behaviour and you can find a list of them in the related section.